 The earthworm casts on top of the pile are simply gathered by hand or with a trowel and transferred directly into a container.
 Otherwise, vermicasts are first moved to the center of the pile to form a single heap and then scooped into a container.
 Earthworms, if any, are picked individually and returned to the compost pile.

-there be undecomposed substrates and earthworms, they are collected manually in
+Should there be undecomposed substrates and earthworms, they are collected manually in every cycle.

 For faster rate of harvesting vermicompost, the original heap is better divided into several smaller pyramids.
 Harvesting is rotated among the pyramids so that after harvesting, one is rested and the next cycle goes to another pyramid.